Francis455/logsweep/README.md

 - Filter and display only error messages
 - Filter and display only warning messages
 - Search for specific keywords in log files
+- Save filtered output to a new file
 - Simple and beginner-friendly command-line interface

 ---